jw3il/PommerLearn/README.md

 * Build the C++ environment with the provided `CMakeLists.txt`.

-    The current version requires you to set the env variable CONDA_INCLUDE_PATH to your conda include path (e.g. `~/conda/envs/pommer/include`)
+    The current version requires you to set the env variable CONDA_ENV_PATH to the path of your conda environment (e.g. `~/conda/envs/pommer`)

 * The python dependencies can be installed with